znicolaou/uncorrelated/README.md

 # Files in the uncorrelated repository
-This repository contains three C source files (kuramoto.c, stuartlandau.c, and twolayer.c), which simulate coupled oscillators, and three Mathematica notebooks (kuramoto.nb, stuartlandau.nb, and twolayer.nb), which plot results, and scripts for running batches.
+This repository contains three C source files (kuramoto.c, stuartlandau.c, and twolayer.c), which contain code to simulate coupled oscillators, and three Mathematica notebooks (kuramoto.nb, stuartlandau.nb, and twolayer.nb), which plot results, and scripts for running batches.
 # System requirements
 Compiling requires the gnu scientific library: https://www.gnu.org/software/gsl/.
 # Usage